 Emerald City Tattoo was around before tattoos were cool.
 With boasting rights of being the second oldest studio in all of Seattle, Emerald City is a nondescript building tucked between a tasty taco shop and a small piece of real estate that seems to have become a revolving door for failing antique shops.
 Ashley, Jeremy and Andy work diligently from their green-walled place of business.
 Ashley is actually my personal favorite artist out of all of those I have had the fortune of speaking with.
-I’m commissioning her work for my second tattoo!
+Check her out on instagram here.
+I commissioned her for my second and third pieces:

 Slave to the Needle